shakasan/mozDefrag/README.md

 WARNING : this is a first release of an Alpha version

 Firefox and Thunderbird are using SQLite databases, which can make these apps slower and slower after a while.
-The purpose of this app is to optimize every SQLite databases used by these apps in a simple click.
+The purpose of this app is to optimize every SQLite databases used by these apps (any users and profiles) in a simple click.

 Screenshot
 ----------